engblom/gpio/README.md

 (close-pin pin)
 ````

 As a side effect to this function, the `pin` number provided will be unexported.
 This function will always return the same value as given to it.
-For example `(close-pin 4)` will uexport GPIO4 and will also return `4`.
+For example `(close-pin 4)` will unexport GPIO4 and will also return `4`.
 If the `pin` is already closed, this function will only return the `pin`.

 ### Setting the direction of a pin